petertflem/patchwork/README.md

 patchwork
 =========

-Patches your image together to form an awesome gallery!
+Patches your images together to form an awesome gallery!